-1. The Return on Equity before tax is the ratio that states the profit before tax to average equity employed and expresses the return on capital employed.

-2. The cost/income ratio represents the cost efficiency of business segments.
-The cost/income ratio is calculated as quotient of general administrative expenses and sum of net interest income, net commission income, trading profit/loss and other operating result (adjusted for the net result from hedge accounting and other derivative financial instruments).
+- " The return on equity before tax is the ratio that states the profit before tax to average equity employed and expresses the return on capital employed. - " The cost/income ratio represents the cost efficiency of business segments.
+The cost/income ratio is calculated as the quotient of general administrative expenses and sum of net interest income, net commission income, trading profit/loss, and other operating result (adjusted for the net result from hedge accounting and other derivative financial instruments).

-Segment reporting is based on the group's internal management income statement which is similar to a multi-stage contribution costing calculation.
+Segment reporting is based on the group's internal management income statement, and thus constitutes multi-stage contribution costing calculation.
 Income and expenses are allocated according to the causation principle.
-Income items are net interest income, net commission income, trading profit and other operating result.
+Income items are net interest income, net commission income, trading profit, and other operating result.
 Net interest income is calculated using the market interest rate method.